 RIGHTS SOLD TO

 Vita e Pensiero Italian

 Manuscript available in Spanish, Italian and English.

 Pages 596

 Published in February 2021

 Biografía de la luz [Biography of Light]

 The new book by the author of the worldwide bestseller, Biografía del silencio, is an intriguing spiritual voyage.

 This essay marks a spiritual roadmap for the men and women of today.
 An essential reinterpretation, as modest as it is profound, of the legacy of Christ, the beacon of humanity.
 The Gospel as a map of conscience and as a permanent existential provocation.
 Biografía de la luz is a text designed for all spiritual seekers and, therefore, written from a cultural rather than a confessional perspective.
 A radical journey to enlightenment, understanding it as something simple and common.
 A sort of poetic manual of innerness, in which some of the countless images and metaphors sketched by the Gospels are presented, as authentic mirrors of human identity.
 A book to review one's own life and to discover that we would not seek the luminous if we were not, after all, beings of light.

+NOTE FOR PUBLISHERS IN THE US AND THE UK

+English translation complete Translation rights, covered Manuscript available for reviewing

+Biography of Light is likely to be published as a series of two or three books with shorter pagination for greater success in the American or British market, and to suit publishing needs.
+More than 45,000

+COPIES SOLD

+SEVEN

+EDITIONS

-SEVEN EDITIONS IN SPANISH SO far
+IN SPANISH

 Pablo d'Ors outlines the basic structure of all spiritual quest.
 The proposal goes far beyond the relationship between the time of the events narrated in the Gospels and our time.
 It melts into a kind of existential struggle that has little to do with the progress projected for the quality of life.
 Reality, light, inner path.
 What else do we want?
 ABC

 RIGHTS SOLD TO

-Parallax English Euromedia Pragma Czech Gütersloher Verlagshaus German Bayard French Quetzal Portuguese (Portugal) Planeta Portuguese (Brazil) Vita e Pensiero Italian Syrtari Pub Greek, among others
+Parallax English Euromedia Pragma Czech Gütersloher Verlagshaus German Bayard French Quetzal Portuguese (Portugal) Planeta Portuguese (Brazil) Vita e Pensiero Italian Syrtari Pub Greek Editura Sapienza Romanian, etc.

 Manuscript available in Spanish, English, Catalan and Italian

 NON-FICTION

-- Pages 144
+Pages 144

-- Reissued in March 2020
+Reissued in March 2020

 Biografía del silencio

 [Biography of Silence]

 A bestseller about the benefits of meditation.

 With silence increasingly becoming a stranger to us, one man set out to become its intimate friend: Pablo d'Ors, a Catholic priest whose life was changed by Zen meditation.
 With disarming honesty and directness, as well as a striking clarity of language, d'Ors shares his struggles as a meditation starter: the tedium, restlessness, and distraction...
 But, persevering, the author discovers not only profound peace and a better understanding of his own true nature, he also learns that silence, rather than representing a retreat from life, offers us an intense engagement with life just as it is.
 Imbued with rare beauty, Biography of Silence conveys the deep joy of silence that is available to us all.

 This isn't a self-help book.
 It doesn't appeal to the simplism of those ideas-worth-framing-becausethey're-that-good nor to the cynicism of those-poor-souls-would-actuallybuy-anything, it appeals to all those complex things that are explained as simple matters.

+El País